 This Central Oregon city certainly offers much for the casual visitor or the local resident.
-This may be an area which is attractive to some contemplating retirement.
-It’s population has steadily grown over the past few decades.
+This may be an area that is attractive to some contemplating retirement.
+Its population has steadily grown over the past few decades.

 Especially if you enjoy outdoor recreation and activities, you will never be at a loss visiting or living here.
 Twenty (20) miles west of Bend is Mount Bachelor, which has some of the best tubing, snowboarding, and skiing around.

 Also, Bend has the highest number of sunny days throughout the state of Oregon.
 This is just perfect for all the outdoor activities which take place around there.

 Even with its steady growth and increase in population, Bend still retains a small-town feel with friendly residents with a quaint downtown area without any big commercial stores or skyscrapers.
 It definitely has a laid-back atmosphere with no rush to get anywhere.
 There are lots of smiling faces around here.

 Here are a few places to stay while visiting the area.